 Mark L. Bathrick was appointed to the Senior Executive Service and became Director of the Office of Aviation Services (OAS) in the Department of the Interior (DOI) on November, 1, 2005.
-OAS is responsible for the safe, efficient, and economical operation of aircraft activities in support of all DOI organizations and, through individual agreements, to other federal and state entities.
+OAS is responsible for the safe, efficient, and economical operation of aircraft activities in support of all DOI Bureaus and, through individual agreements, to other federal entities.

 In Navy staff assignments ashore, Mr. Bathrick served in financial management and aviation acquisition positions with the Naval Air Systems Command, the Chief of Naval Operations and the Joint Chiefs of Staff, receiving subspecialty designations in financial management and test and evaluation.
 While serving in the Pentagon, he was responsible for programming the Navy’s $4.0B weapons budget.